shangjiaxuan/garfieldpp/Examples/Geant4GarfieldInterface/README.md

-:warning To compile and link this program, a version of Geant4.10 has to be installed
+:warning: To compile and link this program, a version of Geant4.10 has to be installed

 To run the program in batch mode, please type
 ```